hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/tenant.md

 }
 ```

 You will recognise most of the values defined in the tenant.json file are responses to the CLI prompts answered earlier.
-Configuration in this file will impact each Account and Product associated with it.
+Configuration in this file will impact each account and product associated with it.
 Because of the breadth of its scope, the default configuration created is minimal - mostly it can be considered default values.

-We assign the Tenant a Name and Id, along with the default region configuration for the Account and Product layers.
+We assign the tenant a name and ID, along with the default region configuration for the account and product layers.
 Defining defaults here rather than later in those layers means that we can set a single default at the greatest scope and only provide overriding values when necessary, reducing unnecessary duplication and ensuring that exceptions to this configuration will stand out.

 ## IP Address Groups